Birds, Farms and a Carolina Girl – Meghan Hertel

 In her role as Director of Land and Water Conservation, Hertel discovered birds offer a key to understanding the overall health of a particular environment.

-And the people Hertel is helping are the vast number of farmers throughout the Sacramento Valley.
-She is providing them with the tools and knowledge to demonstrate how birds and insects on farmlands can result in a positive impact on crop production.
+Hertel worked with farmers throughout the Sacramento Valley to demonstrate how birds and insects on farmlands can result in a positive impact on crop production.

 “Farmers need specific water allocations for fields, or the fields may turn fallow.
 When they do, people and birds are impacted,” Hertel adds.
 “Water, food and land are the three main ingredients that boost bird populations, and farm fields can ensure bird species continue to thrive.”

-Under her effort, farm fields in Northern California are not only providing food for people, but are vital for the survival of ducks, geese and shorebirds along the Pacific Flyway year-round.
-Hertel continues to work to ensure these fields will remain bountiful for decades to come.
+Today, several hundred thousand acres of farm fields in Northern California are not only providing food for people, but are vital for the survival of ducks, geese and shorebirds along the Pacific Flyway year-round.

 Listen to the podcast here.

-One thought on “Birds, Farms and a Carolina Girl”
+One thought on “Birds, Farms and a Carolina Girl – Meghan Hertel”

 1. Sites Reservoir would capture and store stormwater flows from the Sacramento River – after all other water rights and regulatory requirements are met – for release in dry and critical years for environmental use and for California communities, farms, and businesses when it is so desperately needed.